General Business Core Courses - 24 Credits

-The Advanced M.B.S.
+The Advanced M.B.A.
 Core is composed of a total of 12 credits.
-Two courses are required, MBAA 601 and MBAA 602.
-The remaining six credits may be selected from MBAA 604, MBAA 605 and ACCT 742.
+Three courses are required, MBAA 601 and MBAA 602 and MBA 605.
+The remaining three credits may be selected from MBAA 604 or ACCT 742.

-Areas of Concentration - Electives - 12 credits
+Areas of Concentration - Electives - 12 - 15 credits (depending on capstone)

 To satisfy the elective requirement, a student may take any course included in the various Areas of Concentration.
 For a concentration, three out of these four courses must be in the same area.
-Areas of concentration include Finance, Human Resource Management, International Business, Management, Marketing, and Organizational Leadership.
-The M.B.A.
-Program does not offer a concentration in Accounting.
-Students interested in Accounting should consider the M.S. in Public Accounting Degree Program.
+Areas of concentration include: Accounting, Finance, Human Resource Management, International Business, Management, Managerial Analytics, Marketing and Organizational Leadership.

-The finance area concerns itself with financial markets, corporation finance and security analysis.
+The Finance concentration focuses on financial markets, corporation finance and security analysis.
 Emphasis is placed on the analysis of financial markets and financial management from the point of view of the economy as a whole as well as from that of the individual business organization.

 Human Resource Management